 - Input of term yield curve

-- Generation of forward overnight rates from a term yield curve
+- Generation of forward overnight rates from an inputted term yield curve

-- Discounting and valuation using term yield curve4
+- Discounting and valuation using term yield curve5

-4) Pricing of options using ARRs is a planned enhancement in 2021.
+5) pricing of Swaptions and Cancellable Swaps using ARRs is a further planned enhancement in 2021